 When a student has concluded the suspension period and completed the conditions accompanying the suspension, they must submit a letter to the Vice President for Student Development, or designee, requesting reinstatement and provide evidence that they have satisfied the terms of the suspension.
 The Vice President for Student Development, or designee, may schedule a meeting to discuss the Student Code of Conduct and strategies to prevent further violations.
-The student may return to the College only after an affirmative decision has been made by the Vice President for Student Development, or designee.
+The student may return to the University only after an affirmative decision has been made by the Vice President for Student Development, or designee.
 Furthermore, the Vice President for Student Development, or designee.
-Furthermore, the Vice President for Student Development, or designee, retains the right to deny reinstatement if the student poses an unreasonable risk of danger to the College community.
+Furthermore, the student poses an unreasonable risk of danger to the University community.